SILA Realty Trust Liquidation – Secondary Sales Price Suggests Losses for Investors

 Are you concerned about your investment in Sila Realty Trust Inc. (formerly known as Carter Validus Mission Critical REIT II)?
 If so, the securities attorneys at the White Law Group may be able to help you.

-The White Law Group has handled numerous cases representing investors who invested in high-risk non-traded REITs like Sila Realty Trust at the recommendation of their financial advisor.
+The White Law Group has handled numerous cases representing investors who suffered losses investing in high-risk non-traded REITs like Sila Realty Trust at the recommendation of their financial advisor.

-Sila Realty Trust Inc. (fka Carter Validus Mission Critical REIT II) a non-traded, publicly registered REIT, invests in data centers and healthcare facilities, according to its website.
+Sila Realty Trust Inc., a non-traded, publicly registered REIT, invests in data centers and healthcare facilities, according to its website.
 The company changed its name on September 30, 2020.

-According to a Letter to Stockholders on March 7, the Board recommended they reject an unsolicited tender offer by CMG Partners and its affiliates, CMG Income Fund II LLC, CMG Liquidity Fund LLC and Blue River Capital LLC.
+On March 6, 2023, Sila’s board recommended in a Letter to Stockholders that they reject an unsolicited tender offer by CMG Partners and its affiliates, CMG Income Fund II LLC, CMG Liquidity Fund LLC and Blue River Capital LLC.